Confetti Pudding CakeJump to Recipe

 I asked my mom for this original recipe and she sent me this single card of random words that somehow makes sense to her.
 How did people ever successfully make recipes?

-Press that mixture into your pan.
+Press that mixture into the bottom of your pan.
 I like to use a 9×13 pan which ends up being pretty thin pieces.
 If you want a thicker finished cake, use an 8×8 dish or, honestly, you could layer the ingredients in a big bowl (just bake the crust and crumble it in the bottom).

 The crust needs to bake for about 20 minutes at 350 degrees F. and then, most importantly, cool completely before you layer anything on it.